RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Qualitative Analysis

 \section{Qualitative Analysis}

-We now present several qualitative analyses in order to interpret RetICL's example selection policy.
-Our goal in these analyses is to determine what features RetICL focuses on in individual examples, as well as what strategy RetICL uses to select an entire sequence of examples.
+We now present several qualitative analyses to interpret RetICL's learned example selection policy.
+Our goal is to determine what features RetICL focuses on in individual examples and what strategy RetICL uses to select examples sequentially.
 We investigate these strategies by first visualizing learned latent example embeddings and then analyzing trends in per-problem example selections.